ValterSantosMatos/grunt-static-cache-buster/README.md

 ## Release History
 **v0.0.11** - 2015-10-04
-* Reviewd the regex to update the files references.
+* Reviewed the regex to update the files references.

 **v0.0.1** - 2015-10-01
 * Publish the busting task.